Jessime/Jessime.github.io/_posts/2020-08-22-inpybio20-retro.md

 ---
-title: "A Marketing Retrospective: what the hell?"
+title: "A Retrospective of InPyBio-20"
 last_modified_at: 2020-08-22
 categories:
   - Blog